Vyral/tiffany-fykes-recruiting/_posts/2018-12-06-how-you-can-find-out-if-your-listing-is-overpriced.md

 There are two things we can control with a home listing: price and condition.
 I’m often asked, “How do I know if my house is overpriced?”

-Homes are overpriced as a result of the two areas I mentioned earlier: It’s an issue with either its price or its condition.
-To make sure your home isn’t overpriced, **its price or condition must change.** A change in condition means upgrading the property, such as repainting the home or renovating the kitchen.
+Homes are overpriced as a result of the two areas I mentioned above: It’s an issue with either its price or its condition.
+To make sure your home isn’t overpriced, **its price or condition must change.** A change in condition means upgrading the property, such as repainting it or renovating the kitchen.
 A change in price simply means lowering it so it more closely matches the home’s condition.

 {% include pullquote.html %}